omargup/moving_firefighter_problem_generator/README.md

 - `D`.
 The $(n+1) \times (n+1)$ distance matrix of the firefighter graph where the last row and column are the firefighter distances to every node.
 - `fighter_pos`.
 The $d$-dimensional firefighter position.
 - `node_pos`.
 A $n \times d$ matrix with the node positions.
-- `burnt_nodes`.
+- `num_fires`.
 List with the indices of the initial burnt nodes.
 - `G_fire`.
 Networkx fire graph.
 - `G_fighter`.
 Networkx firefighter graph.